 This is useful if there is a substantial change in the size or location of a bookmark.

 In document-level projects, you can add Bookmark controls to the document in your project at design time or at run time.
-In VSTO Add-in projects, you can add Bookmark controls to any open document at run time.
+Starting in Visual Studio 2008 Service Pack 1 (SP1), you can add Bookmark controls to any open document at run time by using an application-level add-in for Word 2007.
 For more information, see How to: Add Bookmark Controls to Word Documents.

 The following code example adds five characters to the end of the same bookmark.
 This code assumes that there are at least five characters of text after the bookmark.

-Microsoft.Office.Tools.Word.Document vstoDocument = Globals.Factory.GetVstoObject(this.Application.ActiveDocument); vstoDocument.ActiveWindow.View.ShowBookmarks = true; vstoDocument.Paragraphs.Range.InsertParagraphBefore(); Word.Range firstParagraph = vstoDocument.Paragraphs.Range; firstParagraph.Text = "123456789abcdefghijklmnopqrstuvwxyz"; Microsoft.Office.Tools.Word.Bookmark sampleBookmark = vstoDocument.Controls.AddBookmark(firstParagraph, "bookmark1"); sampleBookmark.Start = sampleBookmark.Start + 5; sampleBookmark.End = sampleBookmark.End - 5;
+Microsoft.Office.Tools.Word.Document vstoDocument = this.Application.ActiveDocument.GetVstoObject(); vstoDocument.ActiveWindow.View.ShowBookmarks = true; vstoDocument.Paragraphs.Range.InsertParagraphBefore(); Word.Range firstParagraph = vstoDocument.Paragraphs.Range; firstParagraph.Text = "123456789abcdefghijklmnopqrstuvwxyz"; Microsoft.Office.Tools.Word.Bookmark sampleBookmark = vstoDocument.Controls.AddBookmark(firstParagraph, "bookmark1"); sampleBookmark.Start = sampleBookmark.Start + 5; sampleBookmark.End = sampleBookmark.End - 5;

 You can resize a bookmark in a document-level project by adding a new bookmark that has the same name as the existing bookmark, but that has a different size.